santoshkamat11/MathWorks-Template-New/ReadMe.md

 ```
 As a Kid learning mathematics,
-I want to be able to identify prime numbers
+I want to be able to identify perfect numbers
-So that I can understand what primes are.
+So that I can understand what perfects are.
 ```

 **Acceptance Criteria #1**

 ```
-Given numbers 1, 2, 3, and 4
+Given numbers 1, 2, 3, 4, 5, 6, 10 and 28
-When using Prime filter and emptying contents of the source bucket to target bucket
+When using Perfect filter and emptying contents of the source bucket to target bucket
-Then target bucket should contain 2 and 3.
+Then target bucket should contain 6 and 28.
 ```
 **Acceptance Criteria #2**

 ```
-Given numbers -1, -2, 3, and 4
+Given numbers -2, -1, 0, and 6
-When using Prime filter and emptying contents of the source bucket to target bucket
+When using Perfect filter and emptying contents of the source bucket to target bucket
-Then target bucket should contain 3.
+Then target bucket should contain 6.
 ```

 You are now hired by MathWorks and tasked with implementing from Story #2 onwards.
 You may download the [story slides](stories/mathworks-kids-game.pdf).